Stage the Change FAQ's

 Q. What will I gain by attending Stage the Change?

 A. Stage the Change has been offered to Long Island high school students in New York since 2013 and it’s been successful at bringing together a diverse set of students who share a love for performing arts and a passion to be the change they want to be in the world.
 This is the first time a conference of this kind is being offered in the pacific northwest.
 It’s an opportunity to meet students from all over and share ideas through conversation and together experience music, theater and art through students showcases, workshops, and inspirational keynotes.
+See for yourself why one of last year's participants stated, "it was ultra lit, totally savagalish, and heartwarming."

 A. Unfortunately, we cannot provide transportation for attendees.